anagha-microsoft/hdi-spark-dr/README.md

 2.1.
 Create a resource group<br>
 2.2.
 Within the resource group, provision  virtual network with **address range that does not overlap with the virtual network in the primary datacenter**<br>
 2.3.
 Within the resource group, provision  HDInsight Spark within the virtual network created in 2.2

+## 3. Global Vnet peering

+We will now peer the virtual networks of the primary and secondary datacenters.
+### 3.0.1.
+Peer the primary datacenter's vnet to the secondary datacenter's

+### 3.0.2.
+Peer the secondary datacenter's vnet to the primary datacenter's

+## 4. Prep for distcp

+## 5. Execute distcp

+## 6. Validate replication

+## 7. Other considerations